 SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 The amount of carbon stored in our timberlands changes over time.
 These changes occur due to tree growth, harvests, natural disturbance, and other factors.
 Because harvest removes carbon from the land base (transitioning much of it into storage in wood products) and tree growth adds carbon to the land base, we are interested in understanding how the amount of carbon stored on our land varies over time.
-Because the “true” value fluctuates on a moment-to-moment basis, we quantify the net change by comparing the carbon storage in our forests at year-end to the beginning of the year.
+Because the actual amount changes nearly constantly, we quantify the net change by comparing the carbon storage in our forests at year-end to the beginning of the year.

 Keeping track of carbon storage in standing trees and carbon removals via tree growth is compatible with the way we keep track of our standing tree inventory and growth.
 As with any actively managed forests, a variety of changes can occur throughout the year that affect the standing amount of carbon.
 Some major activities that can alter the inventory in an area are harvests, growth, and updated stand inventory (newly collected data).
 The magnitude of the annual change associated with these activities is tracked.